camunda/camunda-docs-manual/content/update/minor/74-to-75/jboss.md

 Whenever the instructions are to *replace* a module, make sure to delete the previous version of the module first to avoid orphan jars.

+{{< note title="Upgraded Wildfly Version" class="info" >}}
+The pre-built Camunda 7.5 distribution ships with Wildfly 10, whereas 7.4 comes with Wildfly 8.
+Camunda 7.5 is supported on Wildfly 8.2 version such that a Wildfly upgrade is not required when migrating from 7.4 to 7.5.

+See the [Wildfly migration guide](https://docs.jboss.org/author/display/CMTOOL/WildFly+8+to+10) for any Wildfly-specific migration notes and procedures.
+{{< /note >}}

 # 1. Upgrade the Camunda BPM Modules

 Replace the following modules from the folder `$APP_SERVER_HOME/modules/` with their new versions from the folder `$APP_SERVER_DISTRIBUTION/modules/`: